Browse Tax Articles

 You can claim either a foreign tax credit or a deduction for the foreign taxes paid.
 Usually, the credit will give you the larger tax savings.
 However, some restrictions on the credit might make the deduction the better option for you.

 Some international mutual funds invest in foreign businesses and pay foreign income taxes.
 If you own shares in an international mutual fund, you might qualify to claim the foreign tax credit.
 See the Form 1099-DIV your mutual fund company sent you to find out.

-You use Form 1116: Foreign Tax Credit to figure foreign tax credit.
+Use Form 1116: Foreign Tax Credit to calculate foreign tax credit.
 However, you can claim the credit directly on Form 1040 if you meet all of these conditions: